nsidc/qgreenland/doc/contributor-how-to/run-qgreenland.md

-# How to run QGreenland
+# How to run QGreenland Core

 This project uses Docker and `docker-compose` to run each of its components as services.
 See Docker's [Getting started guide](https://docs.docker.com/get-started/).